lgp171188/launchpad/lib/lp/soyuz/doc/buildd-mass-retry.rst

  * -D: retry builds marked as MANUALDEPWAIT
  * -C: retry builds marked as CHROOTWAIT

-The available types can be combined acording the situation.
+The available types can be combined according to the situation.

 The script provides dry-run mode (-N).